OmarAlzoubi/EdgeDetection/README.md

 * By convolving the image with both of these kernels, we can detect edges in both the horizontal and vertical directions.

+* The gradient images produced by convolving the image with the Sobel kernels Px and Py represent the approximate horizontal and vertical derivatives of the image, respectively.
+The magnitude of the gradient at each pixel is then computed as the square root of the sum of the squares of these gradient images `square root of ((Px)^2+(Py)^2)`.
+This gives a measure of the strength of the edge at each pixel.

 # Convolution Process

 * In image processing, convolution is a mathematical operation that is used to modify the intensity values of pixels in an image.
 It involves multiplying